matthew-ding/matthew-ding.github.io/_pages/about.md

   - /about.html
 ---

 Hello everyone, my name is Matthew.
-I'm currently a senior-year undergraduate studying computer science and astrophysics at the [University of California, Berkeley](https://www.berkeley.edu/).
+I am an incoming Ph.D. student in computer science at [Stanford University](https://www.stanford.edu/) starting in Fall 2025.
 Welcome to my website!

 I am broadly interested in theoretical computer science and quantum information theory.
 In the past I've worked on combinatorial graph algorithms, distributed protocols, and streaming algorithms.

-I will be starting my Ph.D. in computer science at [Stanford University](https://www.stanford.edu/) starting in Fall 2025!
+I received my B.A. in computer science and astrophysics at the [University of California, Berkeley](https://www.berkeley.edu/).

 Manuscripts